General questions about the KB web collection

-The KB Web Archive (i.e. web collection) is one of the KB's digital collections.
+The KB web collection (formerly: web archive) is one of the KB's digital collections.
 It is not the web archive of the Netherlands, but contains a selection of Dutch websites that are periodically archived.

-Why does the KB maintain a web archive?
+Why does the KB maintain a web collection?

 Websites fall under the category of digital publications and thus belong to our area of collection.
 Almost all (large) national libraries archive websites from their national domain and do so in the public interest or out of a legal obligation.
 The KB archives websites in the public interest.
 Due to the continuously changing nature of websites, a lack of regular archiving runs the risk of losing valuable digital information that would otherwise not be preserved anywhere else.
 The web has become an indispensable, inseparable part of our society.
 In the first six months (September 2007-March 2008), we selected and archived about 1.000 websites, of which 25% were no longer online in 2016.

-Does the KB Web Archive comply with the Archives Act [Archiefwet]?
+Does the KB web collection comply with the Archives Act [Archiefwet]?

-The KB Web Archive is a library collection that is not required to comply with the Archives Act.
+The KB web collection is a library collection that is not required to comply with the Archives Act.

 The first websites were officially added to the Web Archive in September 2007.

-Are there any other web archives in the Netherlands?
+Are there any other web archives and collections in the Netherlands?

-Where can I find more information about the KB Web Archive?
+Where can I find more information about the KB web collection?

-All information about our web archive is compiled on the Web Archiving page and the pages under it.
+All information about our web collection is compiled on the web collection page and the pages under it.

 How is a website selected?

 The selection criteria are articulated in the KB's general collection policy: everything from and about the Netherlands.
-As regards the Web Archive, it is not yet technically, legally or financially possible to archive everything.
+As regards the web collection, it is not yet technically, legally or financially possible to archive everything.
 The KB's collections specialists select relevant websites in their field of expertise: Dutch language, culture and history.
-To some extent, we take into account other Dutch web archives by, for example, not including websites of political parties or public broadcasters.
+To some extent, we take into account other Dutch web archives by, for example, not including websites of public broadcasters.
 The collection specialists try to maintain a good balance in the selection.

 Are only Dutch websites included in the collection?

-The web archive contains mainly websites with the .nl domain extension.
+The web collection contains mainly websites with the .nl domain extension.
 These are Dutch websites, regardless of their language.
+The web collection also contains Dutch websites with regional (.eu, .frl) and general domain extensions (.com.)

 Why doesn't the KB archive the entire Dutch web domain?